CR1337/xLLaMa/services/code_analyzer/Readme.md

 ##### `assigned_self_members`

-This are the members of all `self` objects that a value was assigned to.
+This are the members of all `self` objects that a value was assigned to but only if that member was not defined in the class.

 ##### `assigned_class_members`

-This are the members of all `cls` objects that a value was assigned to.
+This are the members of all `cls` objects that a value was assigned to but only if that member was not defined in the class.

 ##### `undefined_references`